difference between impulse and reaction turbine

 The choice between impulse and reaction turbines is usually determined by the specific application or project requirements.
 While some projects require high-pressure levels, others require constant flow rates.
 It is crucial to understand the strengths and weaknesses of each type of turbine to determine which type best suits the project or application’s needs.
 Regardless of the application, turbines remain the backbone of our energy conversion schemes.

-See also difference between army and military
+See also difference between branch accounting and departmental accounting

 Table difference between impulse and reaction turbine